alfbach/PlusWeek/README.md

 9:00		Introduction to GroupWork

-9:15		Split into BJ Groups and choose a scenarion
+9:15		Split into BJ Groups and work on a given scenarion

 10:00		Story Telling